-On November 2, 2018, MPS signed a convertible bond agreement with two third-party investors (the "CL Investors"), through which the CL Investors agreed to provide a non-interest bearing loan in an aggregate amount of \$58,516 (RMB400 million) or up to \$73,147 (RMB500 million) to MPS, and the CL Investors could convert the bonds into a number of Series D2 preferred shares of the Company (the "Series D2 Preferred") once approvals from the PRC and US government were obtained.
-As of December 31, 2020, \$29,915 (RMB204.5 million) was subscribed by the CL Investors.
+On November 2, 2018, MPS signed a convertible bond agreement with two third-party investors (the "Bond Holders"), through which the Bond Holders agreed to provide a non-interest bearing loan in an aggregate amount of \$58,516 (RMB400 million) or up to \$73,147 (RMB500 million) to MPS, and the Bond Holders could convert the bonds into a number of Series D2 preferred shares of the Company (the "Series D2 Preferred") once approvals from the PRC and US government were obtained.
+As of December 31, 2020 and June 30, 2021, \$29,915 (RMB204.5 million) was subscribed by the Bond Holders.

-On July 23, 2021, upon the completion of the Merger between Microvast, Inc. and Tuscan, the convertible bonds were settled and converted into 6,719,845 shares of Common Stock of the combined company.
-Refer to Note 3.
+On July 23, 2021, upon the completion of the merger between Microvast and Tuscan Holdings Corp., the convertible bonds were settled and converted into 6,719,845 common shares of the combined company as disclosed in Note 21.

-Convertible Notes at Fair Value (the "Bridge Notes")
+Convertible Notes at Fair Value

 On January 4, 2021, the Company entered into a note purchase agreement to issue \$57,500 convertible promissory notes to certain investors, fully due and payable on the third anniversary of the initial closing date.
-The notes bore no interest, provided, however, if a liquidity event ("Liquidity Event") had not occurred prior to June 30, 2022, an interest rate of 6% would be applied retrospectively from the date of initial closing.
-The conversion of the promissory notes was contingent upon the occurrence of a Private Investment in Public Equity ("PIPE") financing, a Liquidity Event or a new financing after June 30, 2022 but before the maturity date ("Next Financing").
-The first tranche and second tranche of the convertible promissory notes were issued in January 2021 and February 2021 at amounts of \$25,000 and \$32,500, respectively.
-A discounted rate of 80% or 90% was required to be applied upon conversion, depending on the circumstances of PIPE financing, Liquidity Event or Next Financing.
+The notes bear no interest, provided, however, if a liquidity event has not occurred prior to June 30, 2022, an interest rate of 6% shall be applied retrospectively from the date of initial closing.
+The conversion of the promissory notes are contingent upon the occurrence of a Private Investment in Public Equity ("PIPE") financing, a liquidity event ("Liquidity Event") or a new financing after June 30, 2022 but before the maturity date ("Next Financing").
+The first tranche and second tranche of the convertible promissory notes were issued in January 2021 and February 2021 at amount of \$25,000 and \$32,500, respectively.
+A discounted rate of 80% or 90% would be applied to the then share issuance price upon conversion, depending on the circumstances of PIPE financing, Liquidity Event or Next Financing.

 The fair value option was elected for the measurement of the convertible notes.
-Changes in fair value, a loss of \$3,018 and \$9,861 were recorded in the unaudited condensed consolidated statements of operations for the three and nine months ended September 30, 2021, respectively.
+As of June 30, 2021, the fair value of the convertible notes was \$64,343.
+Changes in fair value, a loss of \$3,243 and \$6,843 were recorded in the unaudited condensed consolidated statements of operations for the three and six months ended June 30, 2021, respectively.

-On July 23, 2021, upon the completion of the Merger between Microvast, Inc. and Tuscan, the convertible promissory notes were converted into 6,736,106 shares of Common Stock of the combined company as disclosed in Note 3.
+On July 23, 2021, upon the completion of the merger between Microvast and Tuscan Holdings Corp., the convertible promissory notes were converted into 6,736,106 common shares of the combined company.